woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/pgshapeloader.rst

 The ``pgShapeloader`` tool (also known as "PostGIS Shapefile Import/Export Manager" or "PostGIS Shapefile and DBF loader") provides another option for loading shapefiles into PostGIS database tables.
 It is the graphical user interface (GUI) equivalent of the command line :ref:`shp2pgsql <dataadmin.pgGettingStarted.shp2pgsql>` tool.

+.. note:: This section uses the command line utility ``shp2pgsql``, the graphical utility ``pgShapeloader`` and optionally the graphical utility ``pgAdmin``.
+These tools may not be automatically present, depending on the type of installation of OpenGeo Suite.
+Please see the :ref:`intro.installation` section for information on how to install these tools for your platform.

 .. note::  On Linux systems, pgShapeloader is known as ``shp2pgsql-gui``.